Verusa-Real/PacketDDoser/README.md

 4. Where do I find the real website incase theres fake ones?

-   The real and only website of PacketDDoser will FOREVER be **verusa-real.github.io/Verusa-Tool/** [Click here for the Website](https://verusa-real.github.io/Verusa-Tool/)
+   The real and only website of PacketDDoser will FOREVER be **verusa-real.github.io/PacketDDoser/** [Click here to be redirected.](https://verusa-real.github.io/PacketDDoser/)

 ### Profits